rbjack/iMacros-CMS/README.md

 CMS Automation with iMacros
 ===========================

-This applicatios is for developers who are tired of manually tracking and repetitively entering the same copy/content into different CMS development envioronments.
+This application is for developers who are tired of manually tracking and repetitively entering the same copy/content into different CMS development envioronments.

 This application and workflow creates a system that automates content entry all the way through to production.